-Project ENGAGES is a high school science education program developed by Georgia Tech in partnership with five minority-serving public high schools in the City of Atlanta.
+Project ENGAGES is a high school science education program developed by Georgia Tech in partnership with six minority-serving public high schools in the City of Atlanta.
 The main program goals are to:

 - Inspire students to aspire to a life with wider possibilities.

 - Provide an opportunity for students to do science, not just view science through a textbook.

-- Raise the awareness of the students to the world of engineering, science and technology through real-world, hands-on research projects led by top notch Georgia Tech scientists.
+- Raise the awareness students to the world of engineering, science and technology through real-world, hands-on research projects led by top notch Georgia Tech scientists.

 The partner schools are the Coretta Scott King Young Women’s Leadership Academy, an all-girls high school; B.E.S.T.
 Academy, an all-boys high school; KIPP Atlanta Collegiate, Benjamin E. Mays, Charles R. Drew Charter High School, South Atlanta High School, Booker T. Washington High School, and Therrell High School, co-ed high schools.
 The student population of all partnering schools is predominantly African-American with a high percentage of students receiving either a free or subsidized lunch.